This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘And you’ll tell me what it says.’
 Fleur’s eyes faded to summer blue and the feather tips slid back beneath her skin.
 ‘I can’t help you if you keep me in the dark.’

-Harry grinned and eyed her up with a suggestive grin.
+Harry grinned and eyed her up.
 ‘The dark’s the last place you should be.’